 In your own personal experience, has customer service gotten better or worse in the past five years?

 From my perspective, customer service has declined and is continuing to do so.
 There is constant turnover of staff because of poor management and low wages.
 Most senior executives don’t understand the value of hiring competent personnel and providing the necessary training and coaching on how to create the exceptional customer experience.

 However, I have found Welcomers along the way; frontline associates who see the customer as a person first, customer second, just like my dad did so many years ago.

 > I consider it a bad customer experience when I am placed on hold for more than 2 minutes.

 > In five years, the most important social media channel for customer service will be something not yet created/invented.

 > The best book I read in the last twelve months was Setting The Table by Danny Meyer.

-To connect with Richard Shapiro further visit her at www.richardRshapiro.com.
+To connect with Richard Shapiro further visit him at www.richardRshapiro.com.

 © 2011-2023 CTS Service Solutions, LLC.